planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 ### Weapon Guys

 In more combat oriented games, the first instinct is to "build" a character around a weapon to make them more efficient.
-While not encouraged due to being a bit one-note, it is easy to do in METTLE Core by including the weapon name in their CONCEPT.
+While not encouraged due to being a bit one-note, it is easy to do in METTLE Core by including the weapon name in their CALLING.
 For example, a Marine Sniper or Mercenary Swordsman.
-This lets them use the implied weapon or group of similar ones at their full CONCEPT as usual.
+This lets them use the implied weapon or group of similar ones at their full CALLING as usual.

 ### Freeform XP